 Orange Mushroom – Growing Wild deep inside a Forest

-Fungi is present everywhere.
+Fungi are present everywhere.
 Yes, inside the homes, it can be bad for health too.
-But, if we can understand its life, fungi can be prevented from taking over the homes, and that too without using any harmful chemicals.
+But, if we can understand its life, fungi can be prevented from taking over homes, and that too without using any harmful chemicals.

 And, in the garden?
 Learn to understand what they are trying to say and do, and then let them flourish and improve the ecosystem.

-The beauty of fungi is unmatched in rains.
+The beauty of fungi is unmatched in the rain.
 Just take a walk in the woods and see the lovely mushrooms popping up everywhere.

 Mushrooms on a Log